 Medically necessary – services and supplies that are needed to prevent, diagnose or treat a medical condition or its symptoms.
 It can also mean services that are accepted by the medical profession as standard treatment.

 Network – The medical, mental health, dental, pharmacy and equipment providers that a coordinated care organization (CCO) contracts with.
+(Also called a participating provider)

 Network provider – Any provider in a CCO’s network.
 If a member sees network providers, the plan pays the charges.
 Some network specialists require members to get a referral from their primary care provider (PCP).

-Non-network provider - A provider who has not signed a contract with the CCO, and may not accept the CCO payment as payment-in-full for their services.
+Non-network provider - A provider that does not have a contract with the CCO, and may not accept the CCO payment as payment-in-full for their services.
+(Also called a non-participating provider)

 Physician services – Services that you get from a doctor.